build-with-fun/build-with-fun/README.md

   3. Double-check the name "Ammar Ahmer" in the banner and typing animation below — edit it if that's not how you want to present yourself.
   4. Got a LinkedIn, X, or portfolio link?
 Uncomment and fill in the badges near the top.
-  5. Go to your profile → "Customize your pins" to feature up to 6 real repos, then mirror them in the Featured Work section using the card template provided.
-  6. Optional: add the contribution-snake GitHub Action — instructions are in the collapsible section under GitHub Stats.
 -->

 <div align="center">